 Withdrawal refunds are generally processed at the end of the second week after the 12th class day for fall or spring (two weeks after the fourth class day for summer sessions).
-Note: A student whose I.D. is not surrendered will not receive the student services fee refund.

 Dropped Course Refunds

 Students who drop courses during the drop period and remain enrolled at Lamar State College-Orange will receive a refund of tuition and fees.
 For refund purposes, the effective drop date is the date the drop form is received in the Office of Admission and Records with all appropriate signatures.
 Refunds are based on the following: